May 22, 2026, 2:26 pm | Read time: 2 minutes

 - Then cover the molehill with soil again.

-Over time, the smell of the yogurt fades.
+Over time, the smell of the yogurt will fade.
 Therefore, it is advisable to replenish the food at regular intervals.
 Alternatively, you can also place garlic cloves in the molehills.
 Nettle slurry also emits a smell that the small animals cannot stand.
 Cloths soaked in vinegar can also help gently drive moles out of the garden.